geoserver/geoserver/doc/en/user/source/extensions/wps/operations.rst

 WPS Operations
 ==============

-.. note:: For the official WPS specification, please go to http://www.opengeospatial.org/standards/wps.
+WPS defines three operations for the discovery and execution of geospatial processes.

-WPS defines three main operations for the publishing of geospatial processes.
-These operations are modeled on similar operations in WFS and WMS.
-They are named:
+The operations are:

 * GetCapabilities
 * DescribeProcess